 What is KIYOCAYO

-Among the IKI.XI YAKU TAN-I Tribal Society, monkeys/baboons are viewed as sacred beings and relative examples of nature's highly organized biodiversity.
+KIYO is an IKI.XI YAKU TAN-I tone that transliterates as monkey or baboon.
+KIYO is also rooted in the tone KAYA which transliterates as perpetual abundance, rainforest-community, or biodiversity.
+Among the IKI.XI YAKU TAN-I Society, monkeys/baboons, are viewed as sacred beings and comparative examples of nature's highly organized biodiversity.

 Spirit of the Howler Monkey

-Compassion is Our Compass
+Compassion Rules Our Compass

-The tropical rainforest biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers, and biodiversity including flora used to develop new pharmaceutical breakthroughs and fauna including insects, reptiles, mammals, birds, etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment, and professional capacity make government-managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).
+The tropical rainforest biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers, and biodiversity, including flora used to develop new pharmaceutical breakthroughs and fauna, including insects, reptiles, mammals, birds, etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment, and professional capacity make government-managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).

-KIYOCAYO COMPASS is designed to orient marginalized indigenous traditional communities (ITCs) of Cayo District Belize toward new emerging opportunities in Terrestrial Ecosystem Conservation & Protection Services (TECOPS) to answer ever-increasing demands for qualified biodiversity science and security professionals throughout Belize and the Centro-America/CARICOM region.
-Throughout antiquity, the exploration and conservation of nature have remained an integral part of the biocultural archive of ITCs that inhabit these rainforests.
-Case studies have revealed the success of ITC managed conservation programs and how they can play a critical role in future climate change mitigation and adaptation strategies throughout the region.
+KIYOCAYO GeoCOMPASS orients marginalized indigenous communities toward new emerging opportunities in Terrestrial Ecosystem Conservation & Protection Services (TECOPS) to answer ever-increasing demands for qualified biodiversity science and security professionals throughout the Centro-America/CARICOM region and the world.
+Throughout antiquity, the exploration and conservation of nature have remained an integral part of the biocultural archive of indigenous peoples.
+Case studies have revealed the success of integrative community conservation programs and how they can play a critical role in future climate change mitigation and adaptation strategies throughout the region.